Jeannette zu Fürstenberg: La Famiglia

+General Catalyst

-She and her firm General Catalyst lead the EU's AI Champions initiative.
+Zu Fürstenberg and her firm General Catalyst lead the EU's AI Champions initiative.
 The initiative brings together 120 European companies across Europe, aiming to make Europe a global AI leader through coordinating efforts across industry, technology, capital and policy.
 This group of companies, led by General Catalyst, consists of startups such as Black Forest Labs, Mistral AI, Mirakl and Personio, and incumbents such as Deutsche Bank, L'Oréal, Mercedes-Benz, Porsche, SAP, Volkswagen Group, Siemens and Spotify.

 On the initiative's official website, the mission statement written by her reads:

 The initiative aims to frame a positive vision for Europe by mobilizing talent and capital, accelerating AI adoption in established industries, and increasing European companies’ competitiveness.
-Led by General Catalyst, our mission is to foster a resilient partnership between incumbents and technology providers to unlock Europe’s full potential in AI.
-Europe can seize a generational opportunity by leading in applied AI, integrating it into Europe’s industrial base to boost productivity, resilience, and economic sovereignty, especially in key sectors like manufacturing, energy, and defense.
+Led by General Catalyst, our mission is to foster a resilient partnership between incumbents and technology providers to unlock Europe's full potential in AI.
+Europe can seize a generational opportunity by leading in applied AI, integrating it into Europe's industrial base to boost productivity, resilience, and economic sovereignty, especially in key sectors like manufacturing, energy, and defense.

-To support this vision, General Catalyst's report ‘An Ambitious Agenda for European AI’ (linked below) provides a strategic blueprint for Europe's path to AI leadership.
+To support this vision, General Catalyst's report ‘An Ambitious Agenda for European AI’ provides a strategic blueprint for Europe's path to AI leadership.

+In a paper named "Capital ecosystem of European AI: Patriotic billionaires, development banks, and the evolution of state-finance nexus", Leevi Saari writes that General Catalyst "is a central node in the European funding ecosystem", with stakes in elite companies such as Helsing, Black Forest Labs and Mistral.
+Saari states that while General Catalyst is nominally a Silicon Valley company, "their European operations are a result of a merger with a German VC fund La Famiglia in 2023" and that "These European operations are led by the former co-founder of La Famiglia, German hereditary princess Jeannette zu Fürstenberg".

-In 2025, in an interview with Frankfurter Allgemeine Zeitung, zu Fürstenberg said that in the area of artificial intelligence, Germany and Europe should not just think about making progress, but actually winning the global race.
+In 2025, in an interview with Frankfurter Allgemeine Zeitung, Fürstenberg said that in the area of artificial intelligence, Germany and Europe should not just think about making progress, but actually winning the global race.
 She called for Germans and Europeans not to be intimidated by American and Chinese megaprojects such as the $500 billion Stargate project.
 She explained that in the first wave of internet technology development, European had not been able to catch up due to the fragmented markets in Europe, but AI would open new possibilities.

+Board positions

+Zu Fürstenberg sits on the board of German defense unicorn Helsing, Swedish AI legal tech unicorn Legora, and French LLM unicorn Mistral AI.

+She joined the board of satellite startup Iceye in December 2025 after General Catalyst led a 200 million euros funding round for the company.